redd-ok/rcs-rojo/README.md

 An unfinished but still working complete optimized rewrite of ACS

-# Setup
+# Setup with rojo

-[Rokit](https://github.com/rojo-rbx/rokit) is used for toolchain managment, you should install it if you dont want to install rojo or blink manually.
+[Rokit](https://github.com/rojo-rbx/rokit) is used for toolchain managment, you should install it if you dont want to install rojo and blink manually.

 1. Clone the repository
 2. Run `rokit install` to install blink and rojo